TV Tropes is 149% Funded

 - True Companions: She is very close to her Fracción.

-- Underboobs: In the manga, but censored in the anime.
+- Underboobs: In the manga the underside of her breasts are exposed, but censored in the anime.
 Suspiciously enough, however, during a flashback to Wonderweiss' creation at episode 294, her underboobs are rendered fully, without any censorship whatsoever.

 - Willfully Weak: Refusing to eat other Hollows means that she didn't continue to gain power the way less moral Hollows like Baraggan did.
 This combined with her steadfast refusal to kill and her belief in fighting as a group explains quite well why she didn't seem as powerful as the other Vasto Lorde Arrancar.
 Of course, when she actually puts some effort into fighting, she's a total Badass.